 Discussion:

 This agenda item seeks to identify additional spectrum for use by terrestrial mobile communication systems to facilitate the development of terrestrial broadband applications in the frequency band 5 150 MHz and 5 925 MHz.
 A number of aviation systems used for the assurance of safety of flight operate in the three frequency bands identified below.
-It is essential to ensure that any new allocation to the mobile service does not adversely impact the operation of these systems.
+It is essential to ensure that any new allocation to the mobile service, or changes to existing regulations does not adversely impact the operation of these systems.

 5 150-5 250 MHz

 The intention of the studies is to attempt to show compatibility with incumbent services with outdoor WAS/RLAN systems, using appropriate mitigation measures.
-From an aviation perspective, the band the frequency band 5 150-5 250 MHz is also allocated worldwide on a primary basis to the aeronautical radionavigation service, to the fixed-satellite service (No. 5.447A), and in some countries of Region 1 and in Brazil to aeronautical telemetry (No. 5.446C).
+From an aviation perspective, the band the frequency band 5 150-5 250 MHz is also allocated worldwide on a primary basis to the aeronautical radionavigation service (ARNS), to the fixed-satellite service (No. 5.447A), and in some countries of Region 1 and in Brazil to aeronautical telemetry (No. 5.446C).
+Current use of WAS/RLAN systems in this frequency band is restricted to indoor use and in accordance with ITU-R Resolution 229.
+The frequency band is identified in ITUR-M2204 for use by UAS for Sense and Avoid collision awareness systems that are designed to operate independently of ACAS, and are considered to be an autonomous operational safety element for avoidance of other air traffic in the vicinity.
+The technical and operating standards for the airborne sense and avoid system will be available by the end of 2016.

 5 350-5 470 MHz

-Airborne Weather Radar: The frequency range 5 350-5 470 MHz is globally used for airborne weather radar.
+Airborne Weather Radar: The frequency range 5 350-5 470 MHz is allocated worldwide on a primary basis to the aeronautical radionavigation service (ARNS), used for airborne weather radar.
 The airborne weather radar is a safety critical instrument assisting pilots in deviating from potential hazardous weather conditions and detecting wind shear and microbursts.
 Compatibility studies performed by ITU-R in preparation for this conference indicate that when assuming the use of WAS/RLAN mitigation measures limited to the regulatory provisions of Resolution 229 (Rev.WRC-12), sharing between WAS/RLAN and the EESS (active) systems in the frequency bands 5 350 to 5 470 MHz would not be feasible, as well as being insufficient to ensure protection of certain radar types in this frequency band; for these cases, sharing may only be feasible if additional WAS/RLAN mitigation measures are implemented, however, no agreement was reached on the applicability of any additional WAS/RLAN mitigation techniques.
+In addition, the autonomous UAS Sense and Avoid system described above, is also designed to be capable of operating in this frequency band.

 5 850-6 425 MHz